TempeHS/JPI-Website-SE-Project-2025/agileArtifacts.md

 - ~~Updated menu.html to include logo and adjusted navbar styles~~
 - ~~Removed old logos from the project and added new images~~
 - ~~Fixed sold_detail.html to correctly display the price instead of location~~

+## V-00.00.05 (sprint 5)
+Add user management and QR code functionality:

+- ~~Implemented user input sanitization in sv_user.py to prevent SQL injection.~~
+- ~~Created adduser.html for adding new admin users with password validation.~~
+- ~~Updated cards.html and gallery.html with back navigation and improved titles.~~
+- ~~Enhanced login.html with password visibility toggle and changed submit button text to "Login".~~
+- ~~Added qrcode.html for two-factor authentication with QR code scanning.~~
+- ~~Updated sold.html with a description for recently sold motorcycles.~~
+- ~~Created userhome.html for user dashboard with options to add admin and motorcycle.~~
+- ~~Added new styles for user home buttons in style.css.~~
+- ~~Included a new QR code image in static directory.~~